ChristopherTYoung/Advanced-Frontend-Final-Project/README.md

 ##### Features:
 - Instructions page for adding the bot
 - Send message to bot from discord
-- Get a response sent to the discord server
+- Send message to the discord server from frontend

 #### Delivered
 ##### Rubric Items: